Javascript is required

 3.3.1 Wind turbines

-Rigolet is know for its consistent wind speeds making it ideal location to install wind turbines.
+Rigolet is known for its consistent wind speeds making it an ideal location to install wind turbines.
 The system used WES 30 model wind turbines with 250kW energy capacity.
 These turbines are engineered for efficiency with significant hub height of 48m 30m wide rotors blades to capture higher and wider wind velocity range.
 The turbine has initial capital cost of $550,000 which includes the cost of transportation and installation.
 Wind turbines are subjected to various weather condition and might need range of preventive and corrective maintenance to insure its operational reliability (Márquez & Papaelias, 2020).
 We have allocated operational and maintenance cost of \$40,000 to cover scheduled, preventive and breakdown maintenance.
 Furthermore, \$500,000 is secured to replace the damaged parts and components of the wind turbine in the project period.
 Other technical specifications and financial parameters are listed on Table 1.

 Table 1.
 Techno-economical parameters of WES -30 [250kW] wind turbine (Stehly & Duffy, 2021; Wind Energy Solutions WES, 2024)